 He's been dead for about 5 years now and the land is still in his name.
 My mother lives on the property.
 She refuses to let the property go through probate (she's claims it will cost too much) and there are no liens against the property that I know of.

 If your father has been dead for five years, then the time for being able to probate the will has passed.
 In Alabama, a will must be probated, if at all, within five years from the date of the decedent's death.
-With no will, your father's property devolves to his heirs at law, which would be...Read more »
+With no will, your father's property devolves to his heirs at law, which...Read more »

 If the owner does not wish for them to enter onto the land, then they are trespassers and the owner can demand that they not enter the land.
 One who holds a tax lien only as the rights to the land that the State of Alabama or the County in which the land is situated had to the land before it gave...Read more »